 So, I have noticed definite improvement in my cellulite, but I don’t think it’s the dry brushing on its own.
 The twice daily dry brushing AND the consistent use of a good scrub at least 3x per week (I love this one) AND good hydration, including body oil (see my post here on body oils with sensitive skin) are the key.
 With this whole setup you’re removing dead skin, encouraging new skin cell growth, massaging any trapped liquid, and rehydrating for plump skin.
-If you’re up to it, it would be great to do this on your whole body, but I’m just sticking with my thighs and backside for the moment!!
+If you’re up to it, it would be great to do this on your whole body.
+For the moment, however, I’m just sticking with my thighs and backside for the moment!!

 So, first things first – find that dry brush you bought but haven’t used OR buy your first dry brush and get going – whatever your reason may be!